shawn-nyk/tp/docs/UserGuide.md

 ## **Introduction**

 **InternHunter is a CLI-centric desktop application which aids university students in applying for internships**.
-It lets you manage your own customisable collection of companies, internships, internship applications and your own user profile, so that you can keep track of internships that you are interested in - all from one centralised place.
+It lets you manage your own customisable collection of companies, internships, internship applications and your user profile, so that you can keep track of internships that you are interested in - all from one centralised place.

 Never lose track of a good internship opportunity again.